Faculty and Staff

 Blake Adams serves as the Program Manager for the UM chapter of the Mississippi Excellence in Teaching Program at the School of Education.
 A Mississippi native, he holds a B.A. in History and Political Science from the University of Mississippi.
 Blake has more than 20 years of public sector experience beginning with 10 years with including the City of Austin Public Library System and Lafayette County & Oxford Public Library where he earned two Mississippi Library Commission Public Relations Awards.
 He also had a short stint the City of Austin Public Library.

 Outside of work, Blake considers himself a paraprofessional geek.
-His interests include IT, Photoshop, comically bad and obscure film, cooking, gardening, the love of his life – Kim – their dog Silas, and their three chickens Thelma, Louise, and Ouiser.
+His interests include IT, Photoshop, comically bad and obscure film, cooking, and gardening.